 Is it a slipped/prolapsed disc?

 Spinal discs are fibrous rings, containing a soft gel-like ‘cushion’, between each of your spinal bones (vertebrae).
 Discs cannot slip, because they are attached to the vertebrae, but the term ‘slipped disc’ can mean disc damage such as a bulge, a tear or rupture.
 The resulting pressure or irritation on the nerves that exit your spine can cause pain in your back, or ‘referred’ pain over an area, through which the nerves pass.
 Sciatica, for example, is leg pain caused by nerve irritation or pressure in the lower spine.
-Your chiropractor will explain the cause of your pain.
+Your clinician will explain the cause of your pain.
 It may not be a ‘slipped disc’; many other problems have similar pain patterns.

-How long will chiropractic take to work?
+How long will treatment take to work?

 The scientific evidence and guidelines for medical practitioners state that spinal manipulation can help back pain, especially if carried out within the first six weeks.
 The longer you have been in pain, the longer it may take to improve with treatment.
 Your chiropractor will advise you of your likely recovery time, and how to minimise the chances of the problem happening again.
 Early treatment is important, but chiropractors are also effective at treating long-standing or chronic pain